-Lady Gaga made the news earlier this summer when she called off her engagement to Taylor Kinney.
-But cancelling a wedding is not just a Hollywood thing.
+Lady Gaga made the news earlier this summer when she called off her engagement to Taylor Kinney, but canceling a wedding is not just a Hollywood thing.
 Research from The Wedding Report estimates about 13 percent of engaged couples never make it down the aisle.
 So, what exactly are you supposed to do when you decide he's actually not the one?
 Coming to that heartbreaking conclusion is difficult enough, but then there's the un-planning of the wedding you may have already spent months working on.
 Here's how to handle the logistical side of breaking off your engagement.

 Put a pause on the emotional rollercoaster you've both likely been on and sit down ready to make decisions.
 Outline everything that needs to be done, starting with the ideas listed below.
 Divvy up the duties between the two of you so the overwhelming number of to-dos doesn't fall on one person.

 You will want to notify guests as soon as possible so they can cancel travel plans and halt gift buying.
-Dedicate one spokesperson from your family — maybe your sister or your dad — and one from his.
-Ask each spokesperson to reach out to guests on their side and let them know the wedding has been cancelled.
+Dedicate one spokesperson from your family—maybe your sister or your dad—and one from his.
+Ask each spokesperson to reach out to guests on their side and let them know the wedding has been canceled.
 Whether you share more details is up to you, but having another family member shield the questions of "why?" will be a giant weight off of your shoulders.

 If you're too close to the wedding date to recover any funds from your vendors, you might consider putting your already-planned wedding or honeymoon on CanceledWeddings.com.
 You send them your wedding date, costs you've invested so far, a list of vendors you're working with, and the number of guests you were expecting.
 They then offer the honeymoon or prepackaged wedding to flexible engaged couples that are looking for a great deal.
 The new couple can then take over any bills that are left to be paid, though the site won't reimburse all of the payments you've already made.